NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

     - Added specification of a new neurodata type ``<ElectrodeGroup>`` group.
-      Each ``<ElectrodeGroup>`` contains the following datasets to describe the metadata of a set of related electrodes (e.g,. all electrodes from a single device):
+      Each ``<ElectrodeGroup>`` contains the following datasets to describe the metadata of a set of related electrodes (e.g., all electrodes from a single device):

         - ``description`` : text dataset (for the group)
         - ``device``: Soft link to the device in ``/general/devices/``